Are you in the market for a new rifle or shotgun?

 Ejection ports – One shortcoming of bullpups is that, by design, their ejection ports are close to the face.
 This makes it difficult for left-handed shooters to use, because firearms in general have their ejection port on the right-hand side.

 If the ejection ports are on the right side, that means that spent cartridge casings are ejected towards the right, and since the ejection port is now closer to the face, lefty’s will be getting lots of hot brass in their faces.
 Unless you’re a left-handed shooter who wants to shoot right-handed, you’ll have to shop around for BullPups that have left side, or bottom ejection ports.

 - FAMAS assault rifle, the Steyr AUG and the Israeli Tavor TAR-21 have overcome this limitation, by allowing the bolt and ejection port cover to be swappable, turning the weapon into a left-handed version.

 - The FN F2000 and Kel-Tec RFB eject forward of the rifle.

 - The Heckler & Koch G11 use caseless ammunition; in the event that a round fails to fire it can be manually ejected downward.

-If a bullpup firearm has a catastrophic failure, instead of the explosion happening six or eight inches in front of your eyes, it’s occurs right at your eyesocket, or touching your cheekbone or ear.
+Proximity to face/head – If a bullpup firearm has a catastrophic failure, instead of the explosion happening six or eight inches in front of your eyes, it’s occurs right at your eyesocket, or touching your cheekbone or ear.

 Balance – The bullpup’s extra weight towards the rear of the firearm, may adversely affect balance, with respect to muzzle rise and automatic firing accuracy.